-Strategic Policy 02: Harrow Heritage Assets
+Strategic Policy 02: Harrow's Historic Environment

-- A. The Council will manage heritage assets to ensure that development proposals preserve or enhance the significance of heritage assets (both designated or non-designated) and other historic environment assets.
-The Council will ensure that its heritage assets play a role in place making by: - a.
+- A. The Council will adopt a significance-based approach to the management of the historic environment and seek to conserve and enhance the significance of both designated and non-designated heritage assets.
+The Council will ensure that the council delivers a positive strategy for the conservation and enjoyment of the historic environment by: - a.
 Determining applications in accordance with the National Planning Policy Framework the London Plan, and Local Plan policies HE1 (Heritage Assets) and HE2 (Enabling Development) where proposals affect heritage assets. - b.
-Promoting the significance of the main heritage assets within the borough which provide important wider social, cultural economic and environmental benefits, including assets such as the international value of Harrow School, and other assets such as Headstone Manor, St Mary's Church, and conservation areas. - c.
-Where necessary, support restoration schemes and changes of use where they comply with (a) above, and secure the long-term future of the asset whilst providing an appropriate use and scale of development for the asset and its setting.
-The Council will work with Historic England and relevant stakeholders to include any assets on the At Risk Register where appropriate. - d.
-Continuing to review undesignated heritage assets for potential formal designation e.g. as listed buildings, conservation areas, historic parks and gardens, and local areas of special character. - e.
+Promoting the significance of the heritage assets within the borough which provide important wider social, cultural, economic and environmental benefit. - c.
+Where necessary, support restoration schemes and changes of use where they comply with (a) above and secure the long-term future of the asset.
+The Council will work with Historic England and relevant stakeholders to identify nationally important Heritage at Risk and, where within the power of the council, to address the issues placing them at risk - d.
+Continuing to identify and review non-designated heritage assets for statutory or local designation - e.
 Ensuring that new development within the local strategic views (as set out within the policies map) do not harm views to St Mary's Church spire on Harrow on the Hill and other identified assets. - f.
-Supporting developments that improve access to, and the appreciation of, a heritage asset; - B. Where evidenced, neglect of, or damage to, a heritage asset, the deteriorated state of the heritage asset should not be taken into account in any decision - C. Support measures to heritage assets to mitigate and adapt to climate change where appropriate, where these are able to be undertaken sensitively, whilst not harming the significance of the heritage asset.
+Supporting developments that improve access to, and the understanding of, a heritage asset where the significance of the asset is conserved and enhanced; - B. The deteriorated state of the heritage asset should not be taken into account in any decision where evidenced, neglect of, or damage to, a heritage asset - C. Support integrated management measures to heritage assets to mitigate and adapt to climate change, environment and nature where appropriate, where these are able to be undertaken sensitively, whilst not harming the significance of the heritage asset. - D. Prior to any development a record and advance understanding of the significance of any heritage assets to be lost (wholly or in part) in a manner proportionate to their importance and the impact must be undertaken and made publicly available.